 For emergencies that require you to contact your child, please call 604-886-2025 and we will be happy to assist you.
-We may have to have the child call you back as we are a large property and it can take time for the child to come to the phone.
 We do not recommend calling your child unless absolutely necessary!
 Please don't sacrifice your child's enjoyment and inclusion in programming for anything but an emergency.